MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-28-What-is-experimental-design-optimality.md

 Thus, we know that the precision of the regression coefficients (i.e., how good the results of our experiment model the cause-and-effect relationship we wish to investigate) is dependent on the design of the experiment itself.
 This result motivates much of the theory of experimental design optimisation.

 In essence, we wish to minimise the variance as much as possible, since a smaller variance means a more precise estimator.
-To do this, we often consider maximising $$\left(\mathbf{F}^T \mathbf{F}\right)$$ in some way.
+To do this, we often consider maximising $$\mathbf{F}^T \mathbf{F}$$ in some way.
 Recall, that in the linear model

 $$
 \begin{equation}